ognistik/alfred-pasteflow/README.md

    - Enter "Selective Mode" from Alfred's Bar using PasteFlow's keyword
    - Use Textview Mode (type `:View` with PasteFlow's keyword)

 That's all you need to get started!
-But if you want to explore more, PasteFlow has lots of other cool features.
+But if you want to explore more, PasteFlow has lots of other useful and powerful features.

 <p align="center">
   <img width="600" src="Workflow/assets/images/001.jpg">